Janitors and building cleaners held about 2.3 million jobs in 2021. The largest employers of janitors and building

 Most janitors and building cleaners work full time, although part-time work is common.
 Work schedules may vary.
 Because office buildings are often cleaned while they are empty, many cleaners work evening hours.
-When there is a need for 24-hour maintenance, as there often is in hospitals and hotels, cleaners work in shifts.
-This is particularly true of hospitals and hotels.
+When there is a need for 24-hour maintenance, as there often is in hospitals and hotels, cleaners work in shifts that may include nights, weekends, or holidays.

 For more information about janitors and building cleaners, visit